- Felicia Jackson, MA

 Quianta Moore, JD, MD

-Quianta Moore is a Scholar in Health Policy at Rice University’s Baker Institute for Public Policy.
+Quianta Moore is a Fellow in Child Health Policy at Rice University’s Baker Institute for Public Policy.
 Her expertise includes the development of policies that improve community health through mixed-methods research.

 Rachel Kimbro, PhD, MA